vtexdocs/dev-portal-content/docs/guides/Master-Data/v1-guides/uploading-files-to-master-data.md

    - _Remember to replace the value between curly braces according to your scenario._
 2. Click **Data Entities** in the top bar.
 3. Click **Add New**.
-4. In the **Acronym** field, enter a two-letter acronym that stand for the data entity you are creating.
-It's a good practice to use an acronym that helps you remember the name of the data entity.
+4. In the **Acronym** field, enter a two-letter acronym for the data entity you are creating.
 5. In **Name**, enter the name of the data entity that will store the PDF file (e.g., _Files_, _PDFs_).
 6. Go to the **Fields** tab.
-In the **Name** field, enter a new name for the field that will store the PDF file in lowercase letters (e.g. _filename_).
+In the **Name** field, enter a new name for the field that will store the PDF file in lowercase letters (e.g., _filename_).
 7. In **Display Name**, enter the data entity name chosen in Step 5, but with uppercase in the first letter (e.g., _Files_, _Pdf_).
 8. In the **Type** dropdown menu, select **File**.
 9. Click the "engine icon" ![Engine icon](https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Master-Data/v1-guides/engine-icon.png) on the right side of the **Type** field.
 10. Under the **General settings** section, select the **Make readable without credential** checkbox.
 11. On **Custom field type settings**, select the **Max size per file** according to your scenario.
-This sets the maximum size that a file can be when uploaded to this field.
+This sets the maximum file size that can be uploaded to this field.
 12. Click **Save**.

 <video src="https://raw.githubusercontent.com/vtexdocs/dev-portal-content/main/docs/guides/Master-Data/v1-guides/creating-a-new-data-entity.mp4" controls autoplay></video>